Parliament: Budget Session ends early due to Covid-19, Lok Sabha passes Finance Bill

 The decision to pass the amendments to the Finance Bill, 2020, without discussion was taken at an all-party meeting chaired by Speaker Om Birla.

-The Lok Sabha passed the Finance Bill, 2020, without any discussion on Monday, as the House curtailed its sittings in the wake of the coronavirus pandemic, PTI reported.
+Both Houses of Parliament ended the Budget Session prematurely on Monday in the wake of the coronavirus pandemic.
+The Lok Sabha passed the Finance Bill, 2020, without any discussion following the decision.
 Finance Minister Nirmala Sitharaman moved over 40 amendments to the Finance Bill.

 The decision to pass the amendments without discussion was taken at an all-party meeting chaired by Speaker Om Birla.
 However, some amendments the Opposition had moved were not passed.
 The bill gives effect to the financial proposals of the Centre for 2020-’21.